fortrabbit/help/docs/install-laravel-5-uni.md

     // other code …
 ];
 ```
+-->

-### Queues & Redis
+### Queues

-Laravel supports multiple queue and cache drivers.
+The Universal stack does not support long running processes like `php artisan queue:work`.
 Please check out the [Laravel 5 Professional article](install-laravel-5-pro#toc-queue) on how to integrate those.

 #### Using envoy